WHY ARE CHANGES BEING CONSIDERED?

 Prior to July 1st, 2016 applicants will still need to meet the required Energuide score for their development.
 After July 1st, the Town will continue to require applicants or their builders to:

-- Engage a certified energy advisor as part of the Building Permit application and submit a completed Built Green checklist.
+- Engage a certified energy advisor as part of the Building Permit application and submit a completed Green Building checklist.

 - Complete a blower door test and submit the preliminary Energuide score prior to occupancy.